corstian/digital-garden/_blog/2025/Design for dismersion.md

 Some of the principles:
 - Design elements as big as possible (be revolting)
 - Visually signal a healthy amount of apathy for users
-- Less is more; t
+- Less is more; try to reduce the customer lifetime value